Statistical determinism in non-Lipschitz dynamical systems: Proofs

 By the assumptions, system (\ref{eqU3firstCopy}) has the attractor $\mathcal{A}_+$.
 Therefore, we need to understand the dynamics of the second equation (\ref{eqU3secondCopy}).
 We are going to prove that this equation has the property of generalized synchronization between $\by$ and $w$.
-Let is denote the flow of system (\ref{eqU3firstCopy}) and (\ref{eqU3secondCopy}) by $\big(\mathrm{\Phi}^s(\by),\mathrm{\Phi}_w^s(\by,z)\big)$.
+Let $X^s: \mathbb{S}^{d-1} \mapsto \mathbb{S}^{d-1}$ denote the flow of system (\ref{eqU3firstCopy}) and the pair ($X^s $, $X_w^s$) with $X_w^s: \mathbb{S}^{d-1} \times \mathbb{R}^+ \mapsto \mathbb{R}^+$ denote the flow of the system (\ref{eqU3firstCopy})--(\ref{eqU3secondCopy}).
 The formal definition of the generalized synchronization is the asymptotic large-time relation~\cite{kocarev1996generalized}